 In this theory, a structural feature essential claims is not present and is replaced by a new means.

-For counterfeiting by equivalence to be constituted, it is also necessary that, cumulatively (Court of Appeal of Paris, Pole 5, 1st ch.
+For equivalence counterfeiting to be established, it is necessary that, cumulatively (Court of Appeal of Paris, Pole 5, 1st ch.
 March 14, 2012):

 In addition, it is likely that: